Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Nothing that Rama Chandran spoke went into her ears.
 She was heaving a big sigh.

 “As instructed, I am not supposed to come here.
-Aint I?
-And, they want Chinnan to get married to me”
+Aren't I?
+And they want Chinnan to get married to me.”

 “Shouldn’t I come here?
 Should I?
 I don’t like that Chinnan.
-Then, what I should I do?”
+Then, what should I do?”

 “No…I will keep coming here like this.
-They told me that they would stop me coming here by telling this to the store Manager.
-Why do these buggers have problem with my studies?
+They told me that they would stop me from coming here by telling this to the store manager.
+Why do these buggers have a problem with my studies?

 Rama Chandran did not know how to explain her.
 Her stubbornness was akin to that of a child.